Article 1: Organizational Structure and Statement of Purpose

 - Chairs of chartered caucuses shall be elected during a meeting of the members of the Caucus in accordance to the rules in that caucus’ charter.

-- The YDM Democratic State Committeeman and YDM Democratic State Committeewoman shall be elected at a special election, within 30 days after the end of the 4-year term of service held by the previous representative, by a simple majority of vote of the Board of Directors.
+- The YDMA Democratic State Committeeman and YDMA Democratic State Committeewoman shall be elected at a special election, within 30 days after the end of the 2 year term of service held by the previous representative, by a simple majority of vote of the Board of Directors.
 If a majority is not achieved on the first ballot, the candidate with the least number of votes shall be dropped from the balloting, and another round of ballots shall be cast until one person receives a majority of the vote.

 Section 4-5: Term

-Beginning with the 2013 Annual Convention, all elected members of the Board of Directors shall serve a term of two years, except the YDM State Committeeman and Committeewoman, whose term is defined by the Democratic State Committee.
-In the event that an officer or director ceases to hold his/her office, that vacancy shall be filled by temporary appointment of the Board of Directors until the next Annual Convention, except in the case of the vacancy of the office of YDM Chair, in which case the office of Chair shall fall to the next officer in the following order of succession, with the ascending officer vacating their former office:
+All elected members of the Board of Directors shall serve a term of one year, except the YDMA State Committeepersons, whose term is defined by the Democratic State Committee.
+In the event that an officer or director ceases to hold his/her office, that vacancy shall be filled by temporary appointment of the Board of Directors until the next Annual Convention, except in the case of the vacancy of the office of YDMA President, in which case the office of President shall fall to the next officer in the following order of succession, with the ascending officer vacating their former office:

-- YDA National Committeeman or YDA National Committeewoman, whichever person’s birthday falls earlier in the year.
+- YDA National Committeeperson, whichever person’s birthday falls earlier in the year.

 Section 4-6: Duties and Responsibilities